-In touring the facilities, you want to ensure that they are sufficiently up-to-date and maintained to support the needs of the program.
+In touring the facilities, you want to ensure that the classrooms and laboratories are sufficiently up-to-date and maintained to support the needs of the program.
 You also want to be aware of safety and access issues.
-The adequacy of the support staff is important, as is a mechanism for ensuring the continuing adequacy through the period of accreditation.
+The adequacy of the support staff is important, as is a process for ensuring that the needs of the program will continue to be met through the period of accreditation.